On the Universality of Self-Supervised Learning: Empirical Evaluation

-We adopt the commonly used protocol \cite{jang2023unsupervised} and select miniImageNet, Omniglot, and CIFAR-FS.
+\textbf{Few-shot Learning.} We adopt the commonly used protocol \cite{jang2023unsupervised} on miniImageNet, Omniglot, and CIFAR-FS.
 For the few-shot SSL task, we randomly select $N$ samples without class-level overlap for each task, and then apply 2-times data augmentation, obtaining a $N$-way 2-shot task with $N$ classes and $2N$ samples.
-We use the stochastic gradient descent (SGD) optimizer, setting the momentum and weight decay values to $0.9$ and $10^{-4}$ respectively.
+We use the SGD optimizer, setting the momentum and weight decay values to $0.9$ and $10^{-4}$ respectively.
 We evaluate the trained model's performance in some unseen samples sampled from a new class.

-\textbf{Results.} Table \ref{tab:few-shot} shows the standard few-shot learning results of GeSSL compared with the baselines.
+Table \ref{tab:few-shot} shows the standard few-shot learning results of GeSSL compared with the baselines.
 From the results, we can see that our framework still achieves remarkable performance improvement, demonstrating the superiority of GeSSL.
 See Appendix \ref{sec:app_F.4} for more details.